Frank Grice

 Frank Grice (13 November 1908 – 1988) was an English professional footballer who played for Linby Colliery, Notts County, Tottenham Hotspur, Glentoran and Dundalk.

 Football career

 Grice began his career at Linby Colliery before joining Notts County.
-The midfielder played 102 matches and scored on four occasions for the Meadow Lane club between 1931–35.
+The midfielder played 102 matches and scored on four occasions for the Meadow Lane club between 1931 and 1935.
 In 1935, Grice signed for Tottenham Hotspur where he featured in a further 55 matches and scored once in all competitions.
 After leaving White Hart Lane he had spells at Glentoran and finally Dundalk.

 Management career

-Grice held the post of Glentoran manager between 1948–1955.
+Grice held the post of Glentoran manager between 1948 and 1955.